NASA-AMMOS/aerie/docs/source/index.rst

   :class: large-6
   :anchor: Learn more

-  Notes to set up the developer environment, update the static assets, and distribute the theme.
+  Get setup for development as a contributor to the Aerie project.

 .. raw:: html